SpectrumIM/spectrum2/documentation/installation/docker.md

 It will start Spectrum 2 and load the configuration files from `/opt/spectrum`.
 It also gives the spawned container name `spectrum2`.

+### Note

+If you are using Docker bridge networking, you should configure your XMPP server to listen on the bridge IP address.
+Some XMPP servers are listening only 127.0.0.1 by default.
+Check [Prosody](https://prosody.im/doc/components) documentation for example config.

 ## Checking the Spectrum 2 logs

 To check the Spectrum 2 logs, use following Docker command: